GNOME/orca/docs/user-extensions.md

 Optional class attributes:

-- `GROUP_DESCRIPTION`: A short description shown in Orca's User Extensions preferences page.
+- `DESCRIPTION`: A short description shown in Orca's User Extensions preferences page and extension information dialog.
+- `VERSION`: Version string shown in the extension information dialog.
+- `AUTHOR`: Author string shown in the extension information dialog.
+- `ORGANIZATION`: Organization string shown in the extension information dialog.
+- `COPYRIGHT`: Copyright holder or notice shown in the extension information dialog.
+- `WEBSITE`: Website shown in the extension information dialog.

+Metadata is read from the extension class without executing the extension.
+Simple string constants are supported.
+The User Extensions page includes an Info button for each extension that displays this metadata.

 ### Command Functions